akash-network/awesome-akash/ipfs/README.md

 ## Setup
-After deploying the container the web ui will be accessible at port 80.
-However you will need to enter the IPFS API URL there to make it work.
-The IPFS API runs on port 5001, but AKASH publishes a random port and then forwards it to port 5001.
-With the lease-status command you have to look which port is forwarded under "forwarded_ports".
-Then enter the following as IPFS API URL `http://host:port` (ex: http://cluster.ews1p0.mainnet.akashian.io:30328).
+After deploying the IPFS WebUI will be available at assigned provider ingress URL.
+For the WebUI to work, you will need to update the deployment and set this URL in `IPFS_EXTERNAL_ADDR` (without trailing slash).

+The IPFS node API is secured by nginx reverse proxy with basic auth - you can modify the user and password in the deployment via nginx service environment variables.

+IPFS Gateway is also available on the external address - simply use `${IPFS_EXTERNAL_ADDR}/ipfs/${CID}`.

+> NOTE: IPFS Kubo node requires HTTPS, so make sure your provider provides HTTPS for the ingress URL (e.g. [Europlots](https://console.akash.network/providers/akash18ga02jzaq8cw52anyhzkwta5wygufgu6zsz6xc?network=mainnet))